Southeast Asia Tap Water Coverage Now Complete on CanIDrinkTheTapWater.com

 Tap water is not safe to drink in the Philippines, including in Manila, Cebu, and popular island destinations like Boracay and Palawan.
 The distribution network is compromised by aging infrastructure and intermittent supply, and waterborne illness is a documented risk.
 Our Philippines guide covers bottled water costs, ice safety in resort areas, and what to do in remote island locations where bottled water is not reliably available.

 Tap water in Thailand is not safe to drink, including in Bangkok, Chiang Mai, and Phuket.
 Despite municipal treatment systems, aging pipes and rooftop storage tanks mean contamination before the water reaches the tap is common.
-Our Thailand guide covers commercially produced ice safety, the risks of 'Traveller's Diarrhea' (locally known as 'Bangkok Belly'), and affordable water options including the widely available refill stations found across the country.
+Our Thailand guide covers commercially produced ice safety, the risks of traveller's diarrhea, and affordable water options including the widely available refill stations found across the country.

 Tap water is unsafe to drink throughout Vietnam, including in Hanoi, Ho Chi Minh City, Da Nang, and Hoi An.
 Treatment is inconsistent and rooftop storage tanks used in most Vietnamese buildings are a significant contamination risk.
 Our Vietnam guide covers ice safety at street food stalls versus established restaurants, boiling recommendations, and the cheapest ways to stay hydrated across the country's diverse regions.